HK3212/Recession-Indicator-Test/README.md

   Unemployment Rate\
   Interest Rate Spread\
   OECD Business Confidence Index (BCI)\
-  and combination of listed indicators\
+  and a combination of listed indicators

 Recession data was trained and tested on SVM and logistical regression models.